ansible-collections/ibm_zos_core/docs/source/playbooks.rst

 =========

-The sample playbooks that are **included** demonstrate how to use the collection content in the ibm_zos_core collection.
+The sample playbooks that are **included** demonstrate how to use the collection content in the IBM z/OS core collection.

 Playbook Documentation
 ----------------------